Get,

 • If you are on blood thinners, you should inform your proctologist before going for the procedure, your proctologist will ask you to do the necessary modifications.2

-• Diet: Add high-fibre foods to your diet like fruits, vegetables, lentils, etc. Drinking plenty of non-sugary fluids will soften the stools and reduce straining.
+• Diet: Add high-fiber foods to your diet like fruits, vegetables, lentils, etc. Drinking plenty of non-sugary fluids will soften the stools and reduce straining.
 Fibre supplementation may also help in reducing inflammation and bleeding.
 If still you have complaints of constipation, you can consult your physician and he may prescribe you stool softeners for the same.

 • Exercise: Moderate aerobic exercises like brisk walking for 20-30 minutes a day may help improve bowel function and keep your bowel smooth.